The total number of connected wearable devices worldwide is expected to exceed 1.1 billion by 2022.

 We will see a 3x growth rate in areas like immersive experiences and location-sensing technology, showing an intent to improve customer touchpoints with 1:1 interactions.

-Top 5 Wearable Tech Devices That Changed The Face Of Business
+Top 5 Wearable Tech Devices That Have Transformed Businesses

 Here is our selection of the top five wearable devices that have the potential to completely transform your business: